pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 and task queue workers.
 There are many combinations of frameworks, databases, and process models.
 The complicated aspect is setting up the database configuration to work well with the framework.
-You event sourcing application can be constructed just after the database is configured, and before requests are handled.
+Your event sourcing application can be constructed just after the database is configured, and before requests are handled.